Author: Jarod Bona

 Group boycott activity often occurs when someone new enters a market with a different or better idea or way of doing business.
 The current competitors—who like things just the way they are—band together to use their joint power to keep the enterprising competitor from succeeding, i.e. stealing their customers.

 Sometimes group boycott claims are further complicated when the established competitors—the bullies—use their relationships with government power to further suppress competition.
-Indeed, sometimes the competitors are government power.
+Indeed, sometimes the competitors actually exercise governmental power.

 This, in my opinion, is the most disgusting of antitrust violations: a group of bullies engaging government power to knock out innovation and competition.
 And I am very happy to see the Federal Trade Commission take a pro-active role against such anticompetitive thuggery.